 Tour of Saona Island Beaches

 Visit the most pristine corners of the Dominican Republic with this tour of the beaches of Saona Island from La Romana or Bayahibe.
 Paradise awaits!.
 Tour Details.
-At the designated time, we'll pick you up and head to Bayahibe to board a boat for...
+We will pick you up at the designated time and travel to Bayahibe to board a boat...

 Visit the most pristine corners of the Dominican Republic with this tour of the beaches of Saona Island from La Romana or Bayahibe.
 Paradise awaits!